I’m joining thousands of people, across the nation, committing to walk or wheel 11,000 steps a day throughout March.

 You’ll be able to view the films at this link on Saturday 19th September at 19.00.
 Please feel free to share this message, but please note that some viewers may find these films distressing.

+If you need help you can talk to someone now by phoning Samaritans on 116 123.
 You can also contact the 24/7 UK crisis service Shout simply by texting the word ‘Shout’ to 85258.

 Festival of the Mind brings together University academics and professionals from Sheffield’s cultural, creative and digital industries to bring our research to life in exciting, entertaining and innovative ways.